-Layouts interact with codeframes to help determine the overall structure of a page as well as supply common content.
+Layouts interact with codeframes to help determine the overall structure of a page as well as to supply common content.
 Before reading this help, please refer to the following pages that describe codeframes and layouts.

 Layouts Extend Codeframes

-So the main role of a layout is to supply common content that will be built into pages that use the layout.
+The main role of a layout is to supply common content that will be built into pages that use the layout.
 Note that these same containers can also be set within site_settings.
-If the content pertains to all or most of the pages in your site you will want to supply this content within the site_setting definition.
+If the content pertains to all or most of the pages in your site, you will want to supply this content within the site_setting definition.
 You can then override or supplement this content within the layout if needed.
 If the content is specific to pages that are linked to a certain layout, then it is best to define this within the layout rather than defining it within site_settings.

 Linking to a codeframe

 Every layout must be linked to exactly one codeframe.

 Since codeframes define the structure of content (and usually not the content itself), it is common to define these within the pseudo site named system so that they can be shared by all of your sites.
 You can use the magnifying glass icon to search for a codeframe to be used by your layout.
 If this is drawn from system, enter FRAMEWORK as the Codeframe Location.
 If your codeframe is defined within the current site, enter SITE as the Codeframe Location.
 You can even choose a codeframe from another site from which you want to inherit.

 The layout can be assigned a type.
 This is used to allow the site_settings definition to populate content for only certain layouts.
 Recall that there is only one site_settings specification per website.
 Nevertheless, a site can utilize many different layouts.
 By setting several different layouts to the same type, you can populate content for only these layouts within the site_settings definition.
 The alternative would be to repeat the same content in several layouts which would make your site more difficult to maintain since changes might need to be repeated across several different layouts.